 For example, if you’re on an airplane and it’s just about to crash, your ingrained belief of helping others before yourself could be a disaster in that situation.
 It would be much more beneficial for you to remember what the flight attendants told you at the beginning of the flight and to put on your own oxygen mask first before you help others.
 But, you’re used to just reacting in a certain way when a situation occurs.
 You need to be aware of how you're reacting and why.
 Is it really the best response or are you doing it just because that's what you've always done?

 So again, it comes back down to taking the time to really think about what's happening in the situation and not just blindly reacting.

 6. Thinking the world "should" be a certain way

 This is one that causes a lot of grief.
 Hanging on to those "should's" no matter what makes things so much harder than it needs to be.
 You'll think something like, "I should have known better", "I shouldn't upset people", "I shouldn't make mistakes".
 Whenever you catch yourself saying "should" know that it's a clue to why you're in so much pain.
 Thinking the world should be a certain way is a waste of energy.
 It's the way it is.

 When you catch yourself saying "should" about something, ask yourself how you would feel about the situation if you simply dropped that word?
+Imagine that the word "should" no longer exists.
 A lot of times, just by doing that, you'll suddenly feel so much better about the situation.